| Advice for Expats

 ensure the safety of the people, not micromanage their lives, and

+instill their values upon the people.
 Sorry.
 I did exactly what I warned we shouldn't do, didn't

 I?
 I made a judgment.
 WELL, let me explain something.